Brian34Beres/Brian34Beres.github.io/index.md

 title: Brian Beres Website
 ---

+About me: My name is Brian Beres and I'm currently an MSBA student at William & Mary set to graduate in May of 2021.
+Prior to my time at William & Mary, I was a 4 year student at Ohio University.
+During my time in undergrad I majored in Business Analytics and Entrepreneurship.
+This github portfolio aims to display the skills I have learned in both programs.
+If there are any questions regarding this portfolio or my work availability, I can be reached at bberes@email.wm.edu.

 ![Brian Beres Image](HeadshotSmall.jpg)

 These links take you to work I've done with analytics on various topics.
 These skills were obtained through my undergraduate Business Analytics degree as well as, my Master of Business Analytics degree.